 Once you create your lead magnet, it’s time for distribution.
 You can repeat the processes we already mentioned.

-The purpose of lead magnets is to collect emails and nurture your prospects further through the sales funnel.
+The purpose of lead magnets is to collect emails and nurture your prospects further through, for example, the SaaS sales funnel.
 Poptin is an optinmonster alternative to collect such leads.

 3. Leverage the Power of Slack Communities

 Slack communities can be a gold mine for generating B2B leads.